I’m going home after a stroke – now what?

 If you or a loved one has had a stroke, you’re probably familiar with the range of emotions this diagnosis brings and how critical it is to feel supported throughout the recovery process.

-“No one is ever truly prepared for these life changes,” says Dr. Demetrius Lopes, neurosurgeon and medical director of Advocate Health Care’s Comprehensive Stroke Center.
+“No one is ever truly prepared for these life changes,” says Dr. Demetrius Lopes, a neurosurgeon at Advocate Health Care.
 “Those of us dedicated to caring for stroke patients are committed to creating personalized guides to support them through what lies ahead in the smoothest way possible.
 It’s a new learning experience and we are here to help.”

-Post-stroke care, in most cases, requires a combination of medicine, rehab and lifestyle adjustments.
+In most cases, post-stroke care requires a combination of medicine, rehab and lifestyle adjustments.
 Stroke navigators and patient liaisons play a key role in the care of a stroke patient.
-They chart long-term home-care plans in addition to caring for them during their hospital treatment and rehabilitation.
+They chart long-term home care plans in addition to caring for them during their hospital treatment and rehabilitation.

 Stroke patients receive supportive services with scheduling follow-up visits; guidance to organize post-care treatments, diet, and therapy plans; and a listening ear to ask questions about the changes they may be experiencing at home.
 Stroke navigators also monitor a stroke patient’s overall health, especially heart and vascular conditions, which are important to prevent additional strokes from occurring.